-Yowza.
-It’s hard to believe the Mariners will enter the 2020 season with Matt Magill as their primary ninth-inning option, but I suppose he’d be their best choice.
+It’s hard to believe the Mariners might enter the 2020 season with Matt Magill as their primary ninth-inning option.

-Magill handled the role at times last year, recording five saves on the season—all between August 17 and September 18.
+Magill did handle the role at times last year, recording five saves on the season—all between August 17 and September 18.